ptr727/PlexCleaner/README.md

 The following processing will be done:

 - Delete files with extensions not in the `KeepExtensions` list.
-- Re-multiplex containers in the `ReMuxExtensions` list to MKV format.
+- Re-multiplex containers in the `ReMuxExtensions` list to MKV container format.
-- Remove tags from the media file.
+- Remove all tags from the media file.
 - Set the language to `DefaultLanguage` for any track with an undefined language.
 - Remove tracks with languages not in the `KeepLanguages` list.
 - Remove duplicate tracks, where duplicates are tracks of the same type and language.